Skip to main content

 Once you have a project in mind, send me a photo of the item so that we both agree it is the right project for you.
 For beginner projects, you should only need between 1-1.5 m of top fabric.
 For more advanced projects, you will learn to measure for top fabric and make a cutting plan on your course.
 There are Yardage Charts online too (search Yardage Charts for Fabric) that show pictures of loads of chairs, and you can usually find something similar to yours, and it will give you an estimate of how much fabric you will need.
 We will also talk about choosing fabrics in the classes, and choosing the right fabric for the job, as some fabrics are more difficult to work with, but you want upholstery weight fabric with a Martindale (rub test) grade of 30,000 and over.
 No elasticated fabrics and a good rule is that, if you can see through the fabric, it’s definitely not suitable.

-Where do you buy fabrics from?
+Where do I buy fabrics from?

+You can start by looking on-line.
+There are so many fabric and textile designers and some students say it’s almost ‘overwhelming’ to choose!
 Designers Guild, ROMO, Clarke & Clarke, Ian Mankin, Linwood, Colefax & Fowler, Sanderson, Osborn & Little, Nina Campbell, GP&J Baker, Zoffany, Vanessa Arbuthnott, Loome, Zobodo, Tinsmith – to name just a few of so, so many fabric designers…they all have websites, so that is a starting point for a little inspiration.

-Haines Collection buys up designer ends of rolls that would otherwise be wasted.
-JustFabrics can do some great and sometimes less expensive fabrics – take a look online.
+JustFabrics (based in Burford) can do some great and sometimes less expensive fabrics – take a look online.
 The best thing to do is to start ordering some samples and see what you like!

 What places can I go to for fabrics?